 Another quintessential English tradition is good old fashioned fish and chips!
 Click here for a list of the best fish and chip shops in every region of the UK.

 Explore Hadrian’s Wall

 Hadrian’s Wall is one of Britain’s most spectacular ancient monuments.
 It marks the farthest reaches of perhaps the greatest empire the world has ever seen.
 It also cuts a path through some of the country’s most spectacular landscapes, making it a perfect destination for walkers.
 2017 offers visitors further incentives to explore as it celebrates its 30th anniversary as a Unesco World Heritage Site.
 To mark this anniversary there will be a six-month exhibition involving 10 sites running the length of the wall and into Hadrian’s Wall Country, 10 miles on either side.

 Discover London’s Museums After Hours

 The majority of museums in London offer a late night at least once a month.
 They organize guided tours, talks, events and even live music.
 This list has all the details of all the museums and the days that they offer a late night.
+If you are looking into where to stay this list could help.
 In addition to the regular late nights, Museums at Night next kicks off from 26-26th October 2017.
 Twice a year, non-profit cultural publisher Culture24 invites all UK museums, galleries and heritage sites to throw open their doors after hours to showcase their treasures in unexpected ways.

 Learn how to surf